How to Help Young Adults to Become More Resilient

 As a parent, you want to be helpful, but you’re not sure how.
 What should your next steps be?

 This is where your child could benefit from resiliency.

 Here are a few tips that you can take to help your young adult develop a stronger sense of resiliency.

 Tip #1 to Help Young Adults Build Resiliency — Presence is Powerful:

 Who you are when around your developing adult is important.
-If you feel anxious with what they are doing, they will recognize it.
-If you feel stress out that your child isn’t accomplishing what you want, they will likely feel shame.
+If you feel anxious about what they are doing, they will recognize it.
+If you feel stressed out that your child isn’t accomplishing what you want, they will likely feel shame.